- Location: Bouskell Park, Welford Road, Blaby LE18 4FT

 - Gradient: Level and moderate, gravel path

 - Parking: Yes, car park accessed from Welford Road

 Welcome to Bouskell Park.
 I’m Mathew Morris from University of Leicester Archaeological Services and I’m the lead archaeologist for Blaby District Council’s Buried Bouskell project.
-This project is supported by the National Lottery Heritage Fund and will restore the park’s historic icehouse and give local volunteers and schools a chance to take part in an archaeological dig which will explore more of the park’s history.
-On this self-guided circular walk, I will take you around the park and tell you what we known so far about its history and archaeology.
+In 2020-21, this project, supported by the National Lottery Heritage Fund, restored the park’s historic icehouse and gave local volunteers and schools a chance to take part in an archaeological dig to explore the park’s history.
+On this self-guided circular walk, I will take you around the park and tell you what we know so far about its history and archaeology.

 Cross the footbridge from the car park into the park.

 1. A Victorian Pleasure Ground

 The footbridge crosses an unnamed tributary stream, which rises near Countesthorpe about a mile south of the park and flows north through Blaby into the River Sence near Glen Parva.

 The park was bought by Blaby District Council from the Bouskells, a family of prominent Leicester solicitors, in the 1990s as open space for the people of Blaby.
 The landscape you see today, however, is much older and worked flints and Roman and medieval pottery found in the park show that people have been using this area for over 6,000 years.